 Lack of proper sanitation

 Many girls around the world avoid school during their periods due to lack of sanitary products and poor sanitation options at school.
 Sanitary products are often expensive and hard to get in developing countries, and many girls resort to using dirty rags as pads.
 Some girls have to walk a mile or more to the nearest latrine when they are at school.
 These physical barriers, along with stigma and bullying, make girls more likely to skip school while they are menstruating.
 A few days of school skipped every month add up, and eventually, girls drop out altogether.
-Jiya is just one of the millions of girls who feel like her period keeps her ‘a class apart.’
+Jiya is just one of millions of girls who feels like her period keeps her ‘a class apart.’

 These barriers and many more stand in the way of girls succeeding around the world, but together we can give them a fighting chance.
 When you donate to Girls’ Voices, you help girls learn new skills, share their stories, and stay in school.
 Your donations go directly towards media workshops and scholarships for these girls, who one story at a time, are changing the world.